Rajaubaid786/SOC-Labs/README.md

 # 📖 Overview

-This repository documents my **6-week Security Operations Center (SOC) internship** completed at **Cyberster**, where I designed, deployed, and operated a hands-on enterprise-style Blue Team laboratory
+This repository documents my **6-week Security Operations Center (SOC) internship** completed at **Cyberster**, where I designed, deployed, and operated a hands-on enterprise-style Blue Team laboratory.

 The objective of this repository is to demonstrate practical SOC skills by documenting every lab, investigation, and technical report completed throughout the internship.
 The environment was built using industry-standard security technologies including **Wazuh SIEM**, **Suricata IDS**, **pfSense Firewall**, **Windows Event Logging**, and **MITRE ATT&CK** methodologies.